Tech ads during the Super Bowl offered a shiny — or is it dark? — vision of the future

 “There was probably more future-messaging at the Super Bowl this year than ever before,” said Tim Nudd, editor in chief of the Clio Awards, the ad-evaluation organization.
 “And a real sense of FOMO (fear of missing out) driving a lot of it,” he added, particularly of the cypto ads.

-Normally a redoubt of soft drinks and car brands, the Super Bowl-ad landscape this year offered a look at what might be called the coming web3 era, peddling to mainstream America, during the moment it most pays attention, a vision of the future that’s more shiny and transformative than any it’s portrayed in decades.
+Normally a redoubt of soft drinks and car brands, the Super Bowl-ad landscape this year offered a look at what might be called the coming Web3 era, peddling to mainstream America, during the moment it most pays attention, a vision of the future that’s more shiny and transformative than any it’s portrayed in decades.

 Or is it dark and transformative?